mnentwig/STDFoo/README.md

 ```
 Note, all the switches but '-lz' are optional:
 * -static Executable should not rely on DLLs / .so libraries (preference)
 * -std c++17 is probably the default already, and a higher standard does no harm.
-Now if the compiler doesn't support c++17, this gives at least a meaningful error.
+Now if the compiler does _not_ support c++17, this gives at least a meaningful error.
 * -O3 optimize (if benchmarking, try -O2 or -Os.
 But the bottleneck is largely libz for .stdf.gz)
 * -DNDEBUG: Assertions off for higher speed
 * -Wall: Complain much (there should still be zero warnings)